SnehaSahu05/pizzeria-api/readMe.md

 * Working tests - for one method from each class
   - readAllOrdersSortedByTime from PizzeriaService Class
   - authenticateApi from RestController Class
+* Service and Controller Test for new order creation

 TODO:
 * Test cases for all methods in Service and RestController